 North and South Korea to meet in 2022 World Cup qualifiers

-KUALA LUMPUR, Malaysia (AP) — North Korea and South Korea have been drawn together in an Asian qualifying group for soccer's 2022 World Cup.
+North Korea and South Korea have been drawn together in an Asian qualifying group as the road to soccer's 2022 World Cup in Qatar became clearer Wednesday.

-The Korean neighbors will play each other home and away in the five-nation Group H that includes Lebanon, Turkmenistan and Sri Lanka.
+The Korean neighbors will play each other home and away in the next year in the five-nation Group H that includes Lebanon, Turkmenistan and Sri Lanka.

+In 2008, North Korea twice played home World Cup qualifiers against South Korea in China because it refused to raise its opponents' flag or play their anthem in Pyongyang, as FIFA rules required.

-Saudi Arabia and Yemen were also paired in Wednesday's draw that involved 40 national teams and some political sensitivities.
+Wednesday's draw involving 40 national teams was sure to test some political sensitivities, and Saudi Arabia and Yemen were also put in the same group.

+A Saudi-led coalition allied with Yemen's government has been at war with rebel Houthis that has killed tens of thousands of people since 2015.

+It seems unlikely Yemen can host the Saudis and three other opponents on home soil.
+For the 2018 World Cup qualifying program, Yemen played home games in Doha, Qatar, for security reasons.

-The Saudis, which played at the 2018 World Cup, are top-seeded in Group D that also has Uzbekistan, Palestine and Singapore.
+The Saudis, which played at the 2018 World Cup in Russia, are top-seeded in Group D that also has Uzbekistan, Palestine and Singapore.

+The eight five-team groups play from September through June.
+Group winners and the four best runners-up advance to another group stage, played from September 2020 to October 2021.
+Those 12 teams also qualify for the 2023 Asian Cup.

+Four Asian teams will qualify directly for the 32-team World Cup.
+A fifth nation can advance to Qatar in an intercontinental playoff round in March 2022.

 Top-ranked Iran was drawn with neighboring Iraq, plus Bahrain, Hong Kong and Cambodia, in Group C.